deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 > </details>

-> Table 2 presents the success rates of five different generalist policies across multiple robotic platforms and tasks, showing consistent performance improvements when using Value-Guided Policy Steering (V-GPS).
+> Table 1 presents the success rates of the Octo-small-1.5 policy with and without V-GPS across six real-world robotic manipulation tasks.

 {{< table-caption >}}